n26/psd2-tpp-docs/doc/dedicated-pisp.md

 ## Payment endpoints

-Please use your QWAC certificate when calling for any Payment request on `xs2a.tech26.de`, along with a valid access token retrieved as per the "Oauth" paragraph.
+Please use your QWAC certificate when calling for any Payment request on `xs2a.tech26.de`, along with a valid access token retrieved as per the [Oauth](./dedicated-pisp.md#validity-of-access-token).

 ### Create payment